charlottefletcherbristol/SWBioAssessment/README.md

 ![Input prompt](screenshot_inputprompt.png)

 * Graphs are generated in pop-out windows.
 These windows must be closed before the remaining code will run.
-* Once the script has finished running, it should resemble the example terminal shown below.
+* Once the script has finished running, the terminal should resemble the example terminal given below.

 ![End run](screenshot_endrun.png)